 To download all viral RefSeq genomes in FASTA format, run:

-ncbi-genome-download --format fasta viral
+ncbi-genome-download --formats fasta viral

 To download only completed bacterial RefSeq genomes in GenBank format, run:

-ncbi-genome-download --assembly-level complete bacteria
+ncbi-genome-download --assembly-levels complete bacteria

 To download bacterial RefSeq genomes of the genus Streptomyces, run:

-ncbi-genome-download --genus Streptomyces bacteria
+ncbi-genome-download --genera Streptomyces bacteria

 Note: This is a simple string match on the organism name provided by NCBI only.